nmdp-bioinformatics/gfe-db/README.md

 - Update pipeline and trigger

 ## Services
-The project organizes its resources by service.
-Deployments are decoupled (using Makefiles).
+The project organizes its resources by service so that deployments are decoupled (acheived using Makefiles).
 Shared configurations leverage SSM Parameter Store and Secrets Manager.

 ### Infrastructure
-The infrastructure service deploys a VPC, public subnet, and initial SSM parameters and secrets for the other services to use.
+The infrastructure service deploys a VPC, public subnet, and common SSM parameters and secrets for the other services to use.

 ### Database
 The database service deploys an EC2 instance hosting a Neo4j Docker container into a public subnet so that it can be accessed through a browser.